decretist/ICMCL17/paper/ICMCL17.md

-interesting of all is the fact that the *dictum* contains two first-person sayings by Gratian 2, the author of the second-recension *dicta* (or at least of this *dictum*), in effect glossing the terms calumniator and calumnia.
+interesting of all is the fact that the *dictum* contains two first-person sayings by Gratian 2, the author of the second-recension *dicta* (or at least of this *dictum*), in effect glossing the terms *calumniator* and *calumnia*.
 This shows an increased, but still limited, level of legal sophistication in the sense that the discussion draws on resources from Justinianic Roman law, but that Gratian's own intervention is relatively modest.